Azure/golden/readme.md

 It supports two block interfaces: [`PlanBlock`](./plan_block.go) and [`ApplyBlock`](./apply_block.go), you can implement your own block type, in Terraform, there are `data`, `resource`, `local`, `variable`, `output`.
 In `grept`, there are `data`, `rule`, `fix`, `local`.

-Golden has implemented `local` block, and `variable` support is in our roadmap.
+Golden has implemented `local` block.

 Golden has implemented support for `for_each` and `precondition` in blocks.